-By default Klaviyo sets up records that ensure your emails will be delivered to your recipients.
-For example, on Gmail your recipients may see that your from address includes "via klaviyomail.com".
+By default, Klaviyo sets up records that ensure your emails will be delivered to your recipients.
+For example, on Gmail, your recipients may see that your sender email address includes "via klaviyomail.com."

-If you're interested in using a dedicated sending domain, please see our guide on Whitelabeling Your Sending Domain.
+If you're interested in using a dedicated sending domain, please see our article on how to set up a dedicated sending domain.

 More sophisticated inbox providers look closely at the reputation of your sending domain, which is a measure of engagement among recipients who receive emails using a specific sending domain.

-- You benefit from a much bigger volume of emails sent on a shared Sending Domain, which establishes a more powerful reputation than a sender could establish on their own, ensuring better inbox placement.
+- You benefit from a much bigger volume of emails sent on a shared sending domain, which establishes a more powerful reputation than a sender could establish on their own.

-The potential negative of using a shared Sending Domain is that your reputation among each inbox provider could be influenced by other senders.
-Klaviyo has a sophisticated architecture that removes bad senders from our platform and reduces the impact of poor performers on a individual sender's reputation, so there should be no impact.
+The potential negative of using a shared sending domain is that your reputation among each inbox provider could be influenced by other senders.
+Klaviyo has a sophisticated architecture that removes bad senders from our platform and reduces the impact of poor performers on an individual sender's reputation, so there should be no impact.

-The negatives to using a dedicated Sending Domain are as follows:
+The negatives of using a dedicated sending domain are as follows:

 - You must update your DNS records

-Inbox providers look at the reputation of the IP Address that a given sender uses when sending a message.
-Reputation is determined by the engagement among recipients who receive emails from a specific IP Address.
+Inbox providers look at the reputation of the IP address that a given sender uses when sending a message.
+Reputation is determined by the engagement among recipients who receive emails from an IP address.

 - Klaviyo's Compliance team monitors the IP address and curates which accounts are entitled to send with it.

-The only potential negatives of using Shared IP addresses are you are not in total control of the reputation.
+The only potential downfall of using shared IP addresses is that you are not in total control of the reputation.
 Klaviyo takes email sending performance and sending infrastructure reputation incredibly seriously.
 We have automated systems that remove bad senders from the platform and group like senders, so this potential negative is mitigated on Klaviyo.

-Dedicated IP Addresses are used by managed accounts on Klaviyo and are only used by 1 account.
-The benefit of using a Dedicated IP Address is that the reputation of the IP Address can only be influenced by the single account that is using it.
+Dedicated IP addresses are used by managed accounts on Klaviyo and are only used by one account.
+The benefit of using a dedicated IP address is that the reputation of the IP address can only be influenced by the single account that is using it.